 Noise reduction rating: 29 dB

-Perhaps it illustrates how the independent lab tests aren’t always so reliable; perhaps they’ve made some changes to the foam since that test.
-Who knows.
-But what was clear for me is that they were easily as good as, if not better, than any with a rating of 33 dB.
+Perhaps it illustrates how the independent lab tests aren’t always so reliable; or maybe they’ve made some changes to the foam since that test.
+But what was clear for me is that they were easily as good as, if not better, than any with a rating of 33 db.

-Personally, I can wear them for several nights in a row without much of a problem – the medium size seems to fit me well.
-But a couple of my testers have since told me they can’t use them for more than a night or two, even though they really want to since they work so well.
+Personally, I can wear them for several nights in a row without a problem – the medium size seems to fit me well.
+But a couple of my testers have since told me they can’t use them for more than a few consecutive nights, even though they really want to since they work so well.